How Medical Translation Can Help To Heal Patients?

 It turned out that the medication the doctor prescribed to the girl was not usually recommended for children.
 The little girl died from a heart attack.
 The malpractice claim was settled by the hospital and physician for $200,000.

 Anxiety and panic can increase during a crisis.
 Communication errors are very possible.
 These errors can result in an incorrect diagnosis, inability, or insufficient consent.
 Doctors, hospitals, clinics, and other healthcare professionals can be sued.
-The error that cost the girl her life would have been avoided if the hospital staff had hired an interpreter or taken assistance from Medical translation agencies to communicate with her family.
+The error that cost the girl her life would have been avoided if the hospital staff had hired an interpreter or taken assistance from medical translation agencies to communicate with her family.

 7. The Impartiality Of Medical Translation Can Help Save Lives

 The fastest and most efficient way to communicate with the patient is to get a relative or bilingual colleague to translate.
 Because the truth of the matter is that medical interpreters are impartial.
-An interpreter is an impartial third person who communicates correct information to both the patient and doctor.
+An interpreter is an impartial third person who communicates correct information to both the patient and the doctor.

 A patient and his/her family members are often required to make critical decisions during a medical emergency.
 These decisions can have a significant impact on their future health.